-The dictionary WHODrug Global, available for many years in English, will soon be released in Chinese.
+The dictionary WHODrug Global, available for many years in English, is now also available in Chinese.

 WHODrug data is provided as a file package independent of any specific database system; file descriptions are available for both WHODrug Global and WHODrug Global Chinese, to explain the relationship between the dictionary’s different files and the meaning of the various fields.